ChickenProp/chickenprop.github.com/drafts/review-order-without-law.md

 This might work even with just the perception of such an enforcer.
 God could be this figure, but so could "a critical mass of self-disciplined elders or other good citizens, known to be committed to the cause of cooperation".
 Art and literature could help too.

----
+### Anarchy in academia

 Academia seems to have a disproportionate number of legal centrists.
 So you might think professors would be unusually law-abiding.
-But when it comes to academic photocopying, they have much in common with the Shasta County cattlemen.
+But when it comes to academic photocopying, they have a lot in common with the Shasta County cattlemen.
 The law says how they should go about copying materials for use in class.
 Fair-use doctrine is quite restrictive unless they get explicit permission.
 (Which may take some time.
 In one case study, 23 permission letters were sent to publishers and only 17 received a response in six months.
 Ellickson doesn't say how many were denied.)
 Professors decide they don't really like this, and they substitute their own set of norms.

 The Association of American Publishers tells us that campus copyright violation is (Ellickson quotes) "widespread, flagrant, and egregious".
 They seem to be right.
 Ellickson asked law professors directly, and almost all admit to doing it, though almost all would decline to copy major portions of books.
 The managers of law school copy rooms don't try to enforce the rules, leaving the professors to police themselves.
 Several commercial copy centres made multiple copies for him of an article from a professional journal.
 "I have overheard a staff member of a copy center tell a patron that copyright laws prevented him from photocopying more than 10 percent of a book presented as a hardcopy original; the patron then asked whether he himself could use the copy center's equipment to accomplish that task and was told that he could."